0xr0bert/concept/CONTRIBUTING.md

 wish to make via email to the
 [mailing list](mailto:~ragreener1/concept@lists.sr.ht).

+[This guide](https://man.sr.ht/hg.sr.ht/email.md) may be useful in helping you to email a patch!

 Please note we have a code of conduct, please follow it in all your interactions with the project.